hamrickdavid/hamrickdavid.github.com/_posts/2011-10-09-kqueue-in-cocoa.markdown

 ---
 layout: post
-title: "Using kQueue in Cocoa"
+title: "Using kqueue in Cocoa"
 ---

 I prescribe to the philosophy of keeping details out of code, and so I often use configuration files to organize those details.
 In Cocoa and Cocoa Touch, that generally means keeping them in a plist, but could easily be JSON, XML, or YAML.